-There are many sensitive areas all over the human body, and these are usually the most delicate areas.
-From the eye to the ear, inside the nose, tip of the penis (males) and clitoris (in females), anal area and underneath the nail bed, the human body is full of extremely sensitive areas.
+There are many sensitive areas all over the human body, and these are usually the most delicate parts.
+From the eye to the ear, inside the nose, tip of the penis (males) and clitoris (in females), anal region and underneath the nail bed, the human body is full of extremely sensitive parts.
 However, you will realize the sensitivities vary from one part to another.
-For instance, the sensitivity depicted by the rectal area has three main forms namely itchiness, pain/irritation, and arousal.
-But why is our anus area so sensitive?
+For instance, the sensitivity depicted by the rectal region has three main forms namely itchiness, pain/irritation, and arousal.
+But why is our anus so sensitive?

 3 Reasons for Anal Sensitivity

 While it is difficult to comprehensively describe why the anus region is so sensitive (find more info here), there are various reasons and factors and reasons we can point to.
 The body has a reason for increased sensitivity and these sensations can be warning signs and indicators that prompt us to take a given action.
 In fact, this is the single most precise reason for all body-sensitivities.
 Some of the causes and reasons for the increased anus area sensitivity include the following:

 - More nerve endings – All sensitive body areas named above (eye, beneath the nail, anal area…) have numerous nerve endings to pick up signals which are sent directly to the brain.
 There are more nerve endings in such places than other parts like forehead or elbow.
 The more nerve endings we have around a given section of our body, the more sensitive it will be as nerves basically transmit signals to the brain to aid quick response.
 An itch will quickly prompt a scratch and smoke or teargas will get you to blink and close your eyes.